wchristian/perl5_wiki/Perceived-Positions-on-Perl-7.md

 - Perl 5 goes into maintenance mode.
 There is no fork.
 - distros May have `/usr/bin/perl5` and `/usr/bin/perl7`
     - This is ok.
 They're used to that when transitioning to a new major version.
+    - We don't get to make this decision.

 ## v5 implied a year then v5/v7 required in all code.